ferreiramarcelo/Infinity-Grid-Trading-Bot/README.md

 MIT License

-Copyright (c) August 2018 Emmanuel CHARETTE
+Copyright (c) May 1, 2018 Emmanuel CHARETTE

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal